Divine Grace Orphanage and Its Two Primary Schools

 - Three nutritious meals are served each day

-- Dorm parents stay with the children each night
+- Dorm parents stay with the children to comfort them at night

 - Medical care is provided

 Divine Grace Primary School in Gonaives serves more than 140 children.

 - The orphans are joined by students from the surrounding community to get a quality education

 - More than 55 deaf students learn sign language

-- Nutritious lunches are served to all the students
+- Nutritious lunches are served to all students

-- High school scholarships are provided to orphans that are eager to learn more
+- High school scholarships are provided to orphans eager to learn more

-- Vocational classes in sewing and painting are also provided to improve employment opportunities
+- Vocational classes in sewing and painting are provided to improve employment opportunities

-Divine Grace Primary School in Raboto serves a destitute community where families never dreamed that their children
+Divine Grace Primary School in Raboto serves a destitute community where families never dreamed their children

 could get an education.

 - Nearly 300 students pack 12 classrooms for the opportunity to learn

-- The hot lunch at school is often the only meal they will eat that day
+- The hot lunch at school is often their only meal of the day

 - Each student is provided a uniform, books and school supplies

 A LITTLE MONEY MAKES A BIG DIFFERENCE TO A CHILD IN HAITI

 Poverty collides with health.
-The effects from a child’s poor health are evident in their stunted growth, frequent illnesses and increased childhood mortality.
+The effects from children’s poor health are evident by their stunted growth, frequent illnesses and increased childhood mortality.

 - $100 per month assists with emergency medical care

-- $70 per month covers the healthcare costs of 10 orphans
+- $70 per month covers the healthcare needs of 10 orphans

-- $60 per month ensures that 300 children in Raboto receive vaccinations each school year
+- $60 per month ensures that 300 students receive vaccinations each year

 Food fuels the body so the mind can learn.

-- $700 per month feeds lunch to 117 students in Gonaives each day
+- $700 per month provides lunch to over 140 students in Gonaives each school day

-- $450 per month offers a hot lunch to 100 children each day in Raboto
+- $450 per month provides lunch to 100 students in Raboto each school day

-A primary education teaches children math, reading and writing.
+A primary education gives the children a foundation in math, reading and writing.

 - $100 per month provides four scholarships to a nearby high school

 - $15 per month provides a school uniform, books and supplies for one student

-World disasters make headlines, but we cannot ignore the everyday struggles of families living in poverty.
+World disasters make headlines, but we can't ignore the everyday struggles of children living in poverty

 100% of your donation goes directly to the fully vetted and tax deductible project of your choice.
 Our founding corporate partner Discount Waste, Inc. funds all the operational expenses for All Children, Inc.